aleemzargar/aleemzargar/README.md

-- 👋 Hi, I’m @aleemzargar
+-  Hi, I’m @aleemzargar
-- 👀 I’m interested in Data Science
+-  I’m interested in Data Science
-- 🌱 I’m currently learning ython for Data Science
+-  I’m currently learning ython for Data Science
-- 💞️ I’m looking to collaborate on Github
+-  I’m looking to collaborate on Github
-- 📫 How to reach me aleemmufeed18@gmail.com
+-  How to reach me aleemmufeed18@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 aleemzargar/aleemzargar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.